-NASA Living with a Star sponsors the Heliophysics Summer Schools.
-The UCAR Visiting Scientist Programs office administers the schools for NASA.
-This series of summer schools, commencing in 2007, helps graduate students and scientists learn and develop the science of heliophysics as a broad, coherent discipline that reaches in space from the Earth's troposphere to the depths of the Sun, and in time from the formation of the solar system to the distant future.
+Applications are invited for the 2012 Heliophysics Summer School, to be held in Boulder, Colorado.
+NASA Living with a Star sponsors the Heliophysics Summer Schools, which are administered by the UCAR Visiting Scientist Programs.
+This series of summer schools helps graduate students and scientists learn and develop the science of heliophysics as a broad, coherent discipline that reaches in space from the Earth's troposphere to the depths of the Sun, and in time from the formation of the solar system to the distant future.

 The Summer School has two principal aims: